fluidex/we-are-hiring/README.md

 # English
 FluiDex team is building the first PLONK layer2 DEX on Ethereum.
-Currently, we mainly focus on recruiting Chinese-native-speaking developers since it will easier for us to communicate daily.
-But if you are interested in our team, we are also open to having development positions globally and remotely, you can discuss with our team directly <https://t.me/fluid_dex> .
+Currently, we mainly focus on recruiting native Chinese-speaker developers since it makes our daily communications easier.
+But if you are interested in our team, feel free to reach out to our team via <https://t.me/fluid_dex> -- we are also happy to have global/remote developer positions.

 # 招聘说明